jss367/jss367.github.io/_posts/2020-01-29-Python-Command-Line-One-Liners.md

 `python -c "print('hello')"`

-You can even print out an entire machine learning model (It may download the first time if you don't already have the :
+You can even print out an entire machine learning model (It may download the first time if you don't already have it saved).

 TF2.X version: